 Although the concept of moving light from point A to B is simple on its own, successfully integrating light into a design requires careful attention to a range of considerations.
 Light pipes offer a cost effective and simple solution across a variety of applications.

-To learn more about our light pipe technology or Bivar’s full range of products, Advanced Solutions and design services, contact us today!
+To learn more about our light pipe technology or Bivar’s full range of products, contact us today!